-When you list Row houses on your application, you will be able to choose between premier and standard rooms.
-A “premier” room includes a single sleeping space, such as a single room or a two-room double.
-A “standard” room is a shared sleeping space, such as a one-room double, a triple, a quad etc. During the Draw you are assigned a house and room type.
-Your actual room is determined during Residential Education's in-house Draw, which takes place after Draw results are announced.
+When students list Row houses on their applications, they will be able to choose between premier and standard rooms.
+A “premier” room includes a private sleeping space, such as a single room or a two-room double.
+A “standard” room is a shared sleeping space, such as a one-room double, a triple, a quad etc. During the Draw students are assigned a house and room type.
+The actual room is determined during Residential Education's In-house Draw, which takes place after Draw results are announced.
 See the “After The Draw” section on our website for more information about this process.

 Please be aware that due to the popularity of the Row houses, it is possible that a student using Tier 1 may get placed in a triple or quad if they are assigned to a standard space.
 Students should not select standard spaces unless they are willing to live in any of the standard room types within that house.

 Theme communities create a learning experience for residents that centers around a particular topic or cultural identity.
 There are a few types of theme communities.